 Marketing can step in to take over using email, after one unsuccessful call attempt.
 It would be interesting to measure the % of 2nd call success after marketing intervention compared to the period before the nurture initiative.

-Note: to track this properly, the ’Status’ field on Tasks need to have a ‘Completed- Successful’ status and a ‘Complete – Not successful’ status.
-This is not the case out-of-the-box.
+Note: To track this properly, the ’Status’ field on Tasks need to have a ‘Completed- Successful’ status and a ‘Complete – Not successful’ status.
+This does not come out-of-the-box.